How to get a good night's sleep

-If you’ve found your sleep disrupted since the UK entered lockdown, you’re not alone.
+If you’ve found your sleep disrupted since the beginning of the pandemic, you’re not alone.
 In a recent survey by The Sleep Council almost half of respondents claimed that they were finding it harder to fall asleep, with the vast majority of those affected explaining that this was due to concern around the current situation.

-But it’s not just worry over the COVID-19 pandemic keeping us awake – lockdown restrictions are also playing a part.
+But it’s not just worry over the COVID-19 pandemic keeping us awake – tier restrictions are also playing a part.
 Many of us are staying inside all day, and as a result doing less exercise, spending more time in front of screens, and drinking more alcohol and caffeine – all of which can contribute to disrupted sleep.